Dr Emma Blakey

 ESRC White Rose Network Grant (2017-2021): Inequalities in Cognitive Development (funded 3 x 1+3 PhD studentships across the White Rose doctoral training partnership).
 With Mark Mon-Williams (PI), Rosie McEachan, Liam Hill, Amanda Waterman, Dan Carroll, Kate Pickett and Paul Wakeling.

 The Nuffield Foundation (2017-2018): Testing a short executive function training intervention to improve academic skills in children before they start school (£179,111).
 With Dan Carroll, Danielle Matthews, and Lucy Cragg.
+To find out more about this project, see our webpage here.

 The Economic and Social Research Council (2015): The neural correlates of cognitive flexibility in 2- to 4-year-olds (£2692).
 With Dr Sandra Wiebe (University of Alberta).
 Overseas Institutional Visit Award.